 \section{The Suzuki Hopf algebras $A_{Nn}^{\mu\lambda}$}

 Let $\k$ be an algebraicaly closed field of characteristic $0$.
-Since our results in the paper rely on the classification of simple Yetter-Drinfeld modules over the Suzuki Hopf algebras \cite{Shi2020even, Shi2020odd}, which are based on an algebraicaly closed field of characteristic $0$.
+Since our results in the paper rely on the classification of simple Yetter-Drinfeld modules over Suzuki's Hopf algebra \cite{Shi2020even, Shi2020odd}, which are based on an algebraicaly closed field of characteristic $0$.

 Suzuki introduced a family of cosemisimple Hopf algebras $A_{Nn}^{\mu\lambda}$ parametrized by integers $N\geq 1$, $n\geq 2$ and $\mu$, $\lambda=\pm 1$, and investigated various properties and structures of them \cite{Suzuki1998}.
-Wakui studied the Suzuki algebras from different perspectives \cite{Wakui2010a, Wakui2019, Wakui2003}.
-The author studied the Nichols algebras over simple Yetter-Drinfeld modules of $A_{Nn}^{\mu\lambda}$, see \cite{Shi2020even, Shi2020odd}.
-The Suzuki Hopf algebra $A_{Nn}^{\mu\lambda}$ is generated by $x_{11}$, $x_{12}$, $x_{21}$, $x_{22}$ subject to the relations:
+Wakui studied Suzuki's Hopf algebra from different perspectives \cite{Wakui2010a, Wakui2019, Wakui2003}.
+The first author studied the Nichols algebras of simple Yetter-Drinfeld modules over $A_{Nn}^{\mu\lambda}$, see \cite{Shi2020even, Shi2020odd, Shi2024Suzuki}.
+Suzuki's Hopf algebra $A_{Nn}^{\mu\lambda}$ is generated by $x_{11}$, $x_{12}$, $x_{21}$, $x_{22}$ subject to the relations:

 where $\chi _{11}^m$, $\chi _{12}^m$, $\chi _{21}^m$ and $\chi _{22}^m$ are defined as follows for $m\in \Bbb Z^+$: